mocks-server/main/packages/config/README.md

   * `optionsProperties` _(Array)_: Array of `optionProperties`.
 * __`namespace(name)`__: Returns the [namespace instance](#namespace-instance) in the root config with name equal to `name`.
 * __`option(optionName)`__: Returns the [option instances](#option-instance) in the root config with name equal to `optionName`.
+* __`set(configuration)`__: Set configuration properties to each correspondent namespace and options.
+  * `configuration` _(Object)_: Object with programmatic configuration.
+Levels in the object correspond to namespaces names, and last level keys correspond to option names.
+* __`validate(configuration, options)`__: Allows to prevalidate a configuration before setting it, for example.
+It returns an object with `valid` and `errors` properties.
+See [AJV docs for further info](https://ajv.js.org/guide/getting-started.html#basic-data-validation).
+  * `configuration` _(Object)_: Object with configuration.
+Levels in the object correspond to namespaces names, and last level keys correspond to option names.
+  * `options` _(Object)_: Object with extra options for validation:
+    * `allowAdditionalProperties` _(Boolean)_: _Default `false`_.
+If true, additional properties in the configuration would not produce validation errors.
+* __`value`__: Getter returning the current values from all namespaces and options as an object.
+Levels in the object correspond to namespaces names, and last level keys correspond to option names.
+It can be also used as setter as an alias of the `set` method, with default options.

 ### Namespace instance